pazfe/product-docs/CONTRIBUTING.md

 Since the documentation site is built using [Docusaurus](https://docusaurus.io/) which requires Node.js as well as a clone of this repository, there are a few steps needed to set up your environment.

+**Although the following steps may seem overwhelming at first, they only need to be performed once!**

 ### Git

-If you do not already have Git installed please follow the installation steps specific to your platform.
+If you do not already have Git installed, please follow the installation steps specific to your platform.

 - **Windows**: Follow these [instructions](https://www.atlassian.com/git/tutorials/install-git#windows).
 - **macOS**: